sjmudd/mysql-rpm-builder/README.md

 for a new OS or wanting to build the existing software with a specific patch much harder than expected.

-Given the OS (prepare.sh) and rpm build stages are triggered by explicit scripts, starting from a known initial state (the base docker image) the whole process is completely defined and should be repeatable.
+Given a known initial state, the bare OS from docker 2 stages (**prepare**) and (**rpm build**) are triggered by explicit scripts, and the whole process is completely defined and should be repeatable.

-A similar usage might happen when chaning from one major OS version to another or if changing from one major software version to another: all changes becomes much more visible.
+A similar usage might happen when changing from one major OS version to another or if changing from one major software version to another: all changes becomes much more visible.

 This is clearly work in progress.
-If you have feedback to provide you can reach me at sjmudd at pobox.com or file an issue on github directly.
+If you have feedback to provide you can reach me at `sjmudd` at `pobox.com` or file an [issue](https://github.com/sjmudd/mysql-rpm-builder/issues/new) on github directly.

 Directory layout:
 - config/            build configuration directory.